The Eggplant Performance Test Controller user interface (UI) is where you run and monitor your performance tests. It lets you:

 When you customize the view for a test, Test Controller remembers your choices.
 When you open the same test again, Test Controller opens the same metrics with the same placement.
 See Importing and Exporting Window Layout for more information.

-On the right pane, you'll find the Test status area.
-This section provides a snapshot view of the progress of VUs during the test: how many are Pending (not yet started), Running, and Completed.
+On the right pane, you'll find the Test status panel.
+This panel provides a snapshot view of the progress of VUs during the test: how many are Pending (not yet started), Running, and Completed.
 It also show the number of VUs Aborted or In Error (if any).
-If your test includes progress points, you see those tracked on the bottom of this section along with Errors and Warnings for the test as a whole.
+If your test includes progress points, you see those tracked on the bottom of this panel along with Errors and Warnings for the test as a whole.

 If you prefer customizing your window layout in Test Controller, then you might want to save those changes to use it later with other tests.
 You can do this by exporting the window layout into a JSON file and import it later to apply your saved layout settings.